BlueBrain/circuit-build/doc/source/bioname.rst

 * ``placement_rules.xml``
 * ``builder[Connectivity]RecipeAllPathways.xml``

 Optionally, `bioname` can also contain YAML files with cell target definitions.
-If used, these should be referenced from :ref:`ref-phase-targetgen-mvd3` section in ``MANIFEST.yaml``.
+If used, these should be referenced from :ref:`ref-phase-targetgen` section in ``MANIFEST.yaml``.

 MANIFEST.yaml